wanchoorohan/UnifiedConnector2606/02-getting-started.md

 **Start your first journey**
 8. Click on the "Integrations" tab at the top.
 Right now, it's empty—this is normal for a new Service Document
 9. Click on "Add Integration"
-10. You'll see tiles representing the 11 available journey types (like "Search Item Revisions," "Create Item with Item Revision," etc.)
+10. You'll see tiles representing the 11 available integration types (like "Search Item Revisions," "Create Item with Item Revision," etc.)
 11. Click on one of these tiles to start configuring that type of integration
 12. This will take you to the Import Mapping page